algosup/2023-2024-project-3-virtual-processor-team-3/Documents/TechnicalSpecifications.md

 [^7]: Parser: A Parser is a program that can split a chain of character to identify a specific syntax or specific keywords.
 [^8]: Machine code: Machine code is the name given to the language of the computer, also named binary.
 [^9]: String: A chain of character contained in one variable.
+[^10]: Arrays and enumerators: An array is a data structure that store a fixed number of the same type of variable and an enumerator is a type of data that represent a sequence of value.